Pistyll

 Object Type: Baptismal Font1

-Church/Chapel: Parish Church of St. Beuno
+Church / Chapel Name: Parish Church of St. Beuno, Pistyll / Eglwys Sant Beuno

-Church Patron Saints: St. Beuno [aka Bono, Bonus]
+Church Patron Saint(s): St. Beuno [aka Bono, Bonus]

 Directions to Site: Located on the N coast of the Lleyn Peninsula, in Caernarfon Bay, 5 km E of Morfa Nefyn, 30 km SW of Caernarfon down the A499-B4417